Thinklab-SJTU/Awesome-LLM4AD/README.md

 # Awesome-LLM-for-Autonomous-Driving-Resources
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)![GitHub stars](https://img.shields.io/github/stars/Thinklab-SJTU/Awesome-LLM4AD?color=yellow) ![GitHub forks](https://img.shields.io/github/forks/Thinklab-SJTU/Awesome-LLM4AD?color=9cf) [![GitHub license](https://img.shields.io/github/license/Thinklab-SJTU/Awesome-LLM4AD)](https://github.com/Thinklab-SJTU/Awesome-LLM4AD/blob/main/LICENSE)

 This is a collection of research papers about **LLM-for-Autonomous-Driving(LLM4AD)**.
-And the repository will be continuously updated to track the frontier of LLM4AD. *Maintained by SJTU-ReThinklab.*
+The repository will be continuously updated to track the frontier of LLM4AD (Large Language Models for Autonomous Driving), which encompasses VLM4AD (Vision-Language Models for AD) and VLA4AD (Vision-Language-Action models for AD) as integral components of this unified paradigm.  *Maintained by SJTU-ReThinklab.*

 Welcome to follow and star!
 If you find any related materials could be helpful, feel free to contact us (yangzhenjie@sjtu.edu.cn or jiaxiaosong@sjtu.edu.cn) or make a PR.

 ## Citation
 Our survey paper is at https://arxiv.org/abs/2311.01043 which includes more detailed discussions and will be continuously updated.

-**The GitHub Pages was updated on June 20, 2025.**
+**The GitHub Pages was updated on July 03, 2025.**

 **The Survey Paper latest version was updated on August 12, 2024.**

 If you find our repo is helpful, please consider cite it.